 Prior authorization is not required for neuropsychological testing.
 Network rules apply.

 This coverage criterion does not apply to psychological testing.

 Evaluations will be performed periodically to identify policy adherence.

-Neuropsychological testing is covered when ordered by a psychologist or psychiatrist for a behavioral health condition or a neurologist (or the appropriate physician specialist) for a medical disorder for the purpose of diagnosis or treatment of neuropsychological disorders.
+Neuropsychological testing is covered when ordered by a psychologist or psychiatrist for a behavioral health condition or a neurologist (or the appropriate physician specialist) for a medical condition for the purpose of diagnosis or treatment of neuropsychological disorders.